 Guided group exploring frescoes in Palazzo Vecchio Museum, Florence.

-Originally built in the 14th century, Palazzo Vecchio served as Florence’s city hall and later as a Medici residence, housing halls, chambers, and chapels.
+Constructed in the 14th century, the iconic Palazzo Vecchio has served as Florence's city hall and later as a Medici residence.
+It boasts halls, chambers, and chapels filled with historical significance.

-• Hall of the Five Hundred: Stand in the grand council chamber as your guide unpacks the stories behind Giorgio Vasari’s monumental frescoes.
+• Hall of the Five Hundred experience: Stand within the grand council chamber as you explore Giorgio Vasari’s monumental frescoes with detailed explanations from your guide.

-• Medici apartments: Explore the private quarters of Duke Cosimo I and Eleanor of Toledo.
+• Private Medici quarters: Explore the private apartments once occupied by Duke Cosimo I and Eleanor of Toledo, guided by an expert's narration.

-• Museum collections: With expert narration, explore Roman ruins, Renaissance sculptures, fresco cycles, and the Hall of Maps with its 16th-century cartographic panels.
+• Museum collections exploration: With guidance, explore Roman ruins, Renaissance sculptures, fresco cycles, and 16th-century cartographic panels found within the Hall of Maps.

 Palazzo Vecchio Hall of the Five Hundred with frescoes and statues, Florence, Italy.